2010 European Tour

-The 2010 European Tour was the second edition of the Race to Dubai and the 39th season of golf tournaments since the European Tour officially began in 1972.
+The 2010 European Tour was the 39th season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

-The season consisted of 47 tournaments, beginning with two events in December 2009 and culminating with the Dubai World Championship the following November.
-The schedule included the four major championships, four World Golf Championships and the Ryder Cup.

-The Race to Dubai was won by Germany's Martin Kaymer.
-Kaymer and U.S. Open champion Graeme McDowell from Northern Ireland shared the Golfer of the Year award.

 Changes for 2010

 There were many changes from the 2009 season, including six new tournaments; they were the Africa Open in South Africa, the returning Avantha Masters in India which had been cancelled in 2009, the Trophée Hassan II in Morocco, the Iberdrola Open Cala Millor Mallorca and the Andalucía Valderrama Masters in Spain, and the Vivendi Cup in France.
 Lost from the schedule were the European Open, the Mercedes-Benz Championship, the Johnnie Walker Classic, the Australian Masters, the Indonesia Open and the Volvo World Match Play Championship.
 There were also three fewer tournaments due to a partial realignment of the schedule with the calendar.

 Schedule

 The following table lists official events during the 2010 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.